Professional edition active

 • The vaccine may cause severe or prolonged chikungunya-like adverse reactions.

-• Vaccine viremia occurs in the first week following administration of the vaccine.
-It is not known if the vaccine virus can be transmitted from a pregnant individual to the fetus or neonate and cause fetal or neonatal adverse reactions.
-However, vertical transmission of wild-type chikungunya virus to neonates from pregnant individuals with viremia at delivery is common and can cause severe, potentially fatal chikungunya disease in neonates.
+• Vaccine viremia occurs in the first week after administration of the vaccine.
+It is not known if the vaccine virus can be transmitted from a pregnant patient to the fetus or neonate and cause fetal or neonatal adverse reactions.
+However, vertical transmission of wild-type chikungunya virus to neonates from pregnant patients with viremia at delivery is common and can cause severe, potentially fatal chikungunya disease in neonates.
+Therefore, vaccination in pregnant patients is recommended to be postponed until after delivery.
+However, if exposure to the virus is unavoidable, shared decision making to administer the vaccine during pregnancy should take into consideration the patient's risk of exposure to the wild-type virus, gestational age of the fetus, and risks to the fetus or neonate from vertical transmission of wild-type virus (1).

 • Syncope (fainting) can occur in association with administration of injectable vaccines including the chikungunya vaccine.
 Procedures should be in place to avoid injury from fainting.